 Progress Update on BioPorto’s Activities to Strengthen its Financial Position

-BioPorto has currently received advance commitments for subscription of more than 37 % of the new shares.

-Additional information about the rights issue, including the time schedule and the terms and conditions for subscription, is expected to be communicated by the company through Nasdaq Copenhagen A/S no later than Monday 16 March 2020.
+Additional information about the rights issue, including the time schedule and the terms and conditions for subscription, is expected to be communicated by the Company through Nasdaq Copenhagen A/S later this evening.

 For further information, please contact: